websites for girls

 Media Portrayals of Girls and Women

 (This bi-lingual [English/French] Canadian site "provides a snapshot of the issues around the media's portrayal of women and girls -- from effects on body image and self-identity to ramifications in sports and politics.
 It looks at the economic interests behind the objectification and eroticization of females by the media as well as efforts to counter negative stereotyping."
-Also included on the site are sections dealing with media portrayal of "ethnic and visible minorities," aboriginal people, men and masculinity, gays and lesbians, and whiteness and white privilege, as well as resources for teachers and parents.
+Also included on the site are sections dealing with men and masculinity and resources for parents and for teachers.
 From Canada's non-profit Media Awareness Network.)

 asterisk New Moon